Quantum Gravity signatures in late time Universe: Acknowledgments

 \section{Acknowledgments}

 AD would like to acknowledge the financial support from University Grants Commission, Government of India, in the form of Junior Research Fellowship (UGC-CSIR JRF/Dec-2016/510944).
-Research of KL is partially supported by the Department of Science and Technology (DST) of the Government of India through a research grant under INSPIRE Faculty Award (DST/INSPIRE/04/2016/000571).
+Research of KL is partially supported by the Department of Science and Technology (DST) of the Government of India through a research grant under INSPIRE Faculty Award (DST/INSPIRE/04/2016/000571) and a MATRICS research grant no. MTR/2022/000900 from the SERB.
 Authors also acknowledge Wolfram Mathematica which has been used to plot some of the figures.